 GMAT

 GMAT or Graduate Management Aptitude Test is widely accepted across the globe for postgraduate courses in management/ business/ finance.
 The same applies to Germany as well.
 The test, administered by GMAC is an accepted measure for business courses in German Universities as well as offering MBA programs to international students.
-It is important to note that some universities might require a GRE instead of a GMAT for the MBA programs as well.
+It is important to note that many universities require a GRE instead of a GMAT for the MBA programs as well.

 It is important to note that the Universities in Germany are essentially independent entities and it would be wise to first check with the respective university about the tests required before you start preparing for either or all of the above.
 So, research properly and then start preparing!